 There are some religiously affiliated foster agencies that refuse to place foster children with same-sex couples.

-Some people think that governments can bar such agencies from participating in the foster care systems they operate unless the agencies allow children to be placed with same-sex couples.
+Some people think that governments can prohibit such agencies from participating in the foster care systems they operate unless the agencies allow children to be placed with same-sex couples.
 Other people think that doing so would violate the agencies’ religious freedoms under the First Amendment.

 Version B